mozilla/addon-sdk/JPM.md

 * `run --pkgdir`: Uses pkgdir instead of CWD.
 * `run --addons`: Path of other addons to install.
 Should be able to consume a working directory or an xpi.
 * `run --e10s`: Not currently implemented.
-* `run --keydir`: Location of signing keys.
-* `test --times`: Runs tests x number of times.
+* `run --static-args`: [Passes in arguments into the addon](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/cfx#Passing_Static_Arguments).
+Is this needed?
 * `test --logfile`: Dumps a logfile of test results.
 * `test --profile-memory`: Dumps a log of memory tests.

+### Will NOT be Supported

+* `--test-packges/--test-addons`: An alias for the old `testaddons` and `testpkgs`, do we need these to be two separate commands?
+A test should set up an addon on its own and be filterable with `-f` if we want to separate the two.
 * `test --test-runner-package`: Name of package containing test-runner program.
 Defaults to `test-harness`.
 Probably should not implement this until we can run tests with any harness.

-### Will NOT be Supported

 * `xpi --update-link, xpi --update-url`: These should probably be handled in the `package.json`.
+* `run --keydir`: Location of signing keys.
+* `test --times`: Runs tests x number of times.
 * `run --extra-packages`: As dependencies will be handled via `dependencies` in the `package.json` with npm, this is not necessary.
-* `run --static-args`: [Passes in arguments into the addon](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/cfx#Passing_Static_Arguments).
-Is this needed?
 * `run -g/--use-config`: This uses a `local.json` file to store arguments to be passed into jpm.
 [How it currently works with cfx](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/cfx#Using_Configurations).
 With the new tool being written in JS, if a developer wants to do this, they can easily script it.
 May be useful, not not important (IMO).
 * `run -a/--app`: Only `firefox` is currently supported, although this is needed for Fennec.
 Maybe we can have a better way of Fennec support.
 * `run --no-run`: Prints the command used to start the add-on.
 Necessary?
 Can just ensure `-v` prints this.